ndom91/checklyhq.com-nuxt/content/alternative/to-pingdom.md

 ---
 title: Alternative to Pingdom
-description: "Checkly is the perfect Pingdom alternative for modern developers to check their APIs and site transaction flows."
+description: 'Checkly is the perfect Pingdom alternative for modern developers to check their APIs and site transaction flows.'
-hero: "The modern alternative to Pingdom for developers"
+hero: 'The modern alternative to Pingdom for developers'
 ---

 import { Sm4ColItem, AlternativePicture, AlternativeFeature, CtaLink } from '~/components/shortcodes'